lsst-dm/dmtn-056/design.rst

     .. py:method:: retrieve({URI (from) : URI (to)}) -> None

         Retrieves :ref:`Datasets <Dataset>` and stores them in the provided locations.
-        Does not have to go through the process of creating a :ref:`ConcreteDataset`.
+        Does not have to go through the process of creating a :ref:`InMemoryDataset`.

         .. todo::
             How does this handle composites?